jotaijs/jotai-history/README.md

 #  History

 [jotai-history](https://jotai.org/docs/extensions/history) is a utility package that provides a history of Jotai atom states, making it easy to track and manage changes over time.
-It also includes undo and redo actions to revert or restore previous states as needed.
+It also includes support for undo and redo actions to revert or restore previous states as needed.

 ## Installation